Warwolt/rktest/README.md

 - Supports Windows, MacOS and Linux.
 - Self registering tests (relying on a compiler extension common to MSVC, AppleClang and GCC)
 - xUnit style assertions and test reporting very close to Google Test
+- Filter tests using `--rktest_filter=PATTERN` where the pattern uses [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming))
+- Disable tests with by prefixing test names with `DISABLED_`

+Roadmap:
+- Parameterized tests
+- Death tests (tests that can verify `assert()`, `abort()`, and other program exits)

+For a motivation for why to consider RK Test in favor of Google Test, see [Why use RK Test](https://github.com/Warwolt/rktest/blob/main/README.md#why-use-rk-test-instead-of-google-test).

 ## Usage
 Due to the similarities between RK Test and Google Test, it may be helpful to read the [Google Test primer](https://google.github.io/googletest/primer.html.).